Do psychosocial job resources buffer the relation between physical work demands and coronary heart disease?: a prospective study among men

 - Health behaviours as a mechanism in the prospective relation between workplace reciprocity and absenteeism: a bridge too far?

 - Diverse reductive dehalogenases are associated with Clostridiales-enriched microcosms dechlorinating 1,2-dichloroethane

 - Long working hours and alcohol use: systematic review and meta-analysis of published studies and unpublished individual participant data

 - Wavelet correlations to reveal multiscale coupling in geophysical systems

 - Firms' financing constraints: do perceptions match the actual situation?

-- The indirect effect of job strain on long-term sickness absence through bullying: a mediation analysis using structural equation modeling
+- Job strain indirectly affects long-term sickness absence through bullying: a mediation analysis using structural equation modeling

 - Association between psychosocial risk factors and presenteeism: results from the Belstress III study